 2. Push the hook thru the 2nd chain from the hook and yarn over

-Now you will work on the next chain to the left and repeat the same process until the end of the row.
+Now you will work on the next chain and repeat the same process until the end of the row.
 You are accumulating loops on the hook just like knitting.

-5. Next you will yarn over and pull thru the first loop (closest to the hook) only.
+4. Next, you will yarn over and pull thru the first loop (closest to the hook) only.